Toft, Cambridgeshire: History

 The ancient parish of Toft consisted of 1,285 acres between the villages of Comberton to the east and Caldecote to the west.
 At the time of the Domesday Book in 1086, the parish extended up to the Cambridge–St Neots road, and thus included modern-day Hardwick until it became a separate parish in 1815.

 The village probably sprang up during Saxon times, when the wooded area began to be cleared for farming.
 By the time of the Norman Conquest the lands were owned by the king, the Abbot of Ely and a woman named Eddeva.
 The Normans gave Eddeva's lands to Alan, Count of Brittany, who passed them to the manor of Swavesey.
 By 1109, the lands were all granted to the newly formed Bishopric of Ely.

 Toft has 23 listed buildings of special architectural or historic interest.
 Among these is Toft Manor, formerly the Rectory, which was built in 1844 along with several cottages.

 Toft is one of 54 Thankful Villages in England and Wales, where all those who served in World War One returned safely.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.